Tillered Docs

 health

-Check Arctic agent health status.
+Check Arctic agent health.
+Requires no authentication.

 Synopsis